PDXChinese/pdxchinese.github.io/_pages/fair.md

 **[IBE Electronics USA, LLC](http://www.ibeusa.com)** BE provides full range of pcb manufacturing and PCB assembly services.

+**[UST Global](https://www.ust-global.com/)** UST Global is an American multinational provider of Digital, IT services and solutions, headquartered in Aliso Viejo, California

 **[Herb Guru Brand](http://www.herbgurubrand.com)** 關懷社區，把健康帶給大家。

 **[华人服务中心](http://www.ahscpdx.org/)** Mission: To be the bridge between Asian and American cultures and build a harmonious community.
 Vision: To reduce health inequity and improve health care quality for all Asians.